 The credit union difference

-Unlike most other financial service providers, Queenslanders is a credit union, which means our customers are also our owners.
-On joining Queenslanders, each customer purchases a $10 share, which entitles them to vote at the organisation's Annual General Meetings and, in doing so, participate in the election of the Board of Directors.
+Unlike most other financial service providers, Queenslanders (a trading name of Queensland Country Credit Union) is a credit union, which means our customers are also our owners.
+On joining Queensland Country, each customer purchases a $10 share, which entitles them to vote at the organisation's Annual General Meetings and, in doing so, participate in the election of the Board of Directors.

-It is this unique business model that sets Queenslanders apart from its main competitors and ensures that the institution remains focused on customer needs rather than pursuing higher shareholder returns.
+It is this unique business model that sets us apart from our main competitors and ensures that the institution remains focused on Member needs rather than pursuing higher shareholder returns.

 Our participation in the Australian financial services arena is about more than simply providing banking services.
 It is about community, social responsibility and collective strength.